cameronrr/gridsome-sanity-live-preview/README.md

 ### What is working

 - For simple data types and image assets, the current approach does create a preview as expected.
+- For block content, I had issues with references in marks. v0.1.6 implemented a halfway workaround.
+  - The marks are stripped and instead any children content (i.e. text) is just rendered plainly.
+  - Annotations work fine, so headings and other basic markup still shows in the preview as expected!
 - The documentation and notes here are very early, they will be improved over time as the package improves.

 ### What needs attention